dragonwocky/documentative/README.md

 documentation from markdown docs. though I could have used Sphinx or MkDocs, I already had a fairly capable template I had put a decent amount of work into. so, I just built a parser/generator for it.

+documentative may not make writing documentation easier, but it sure does make help when it comes to publishing and maintaining it.

 ## usage

 this package is available from the npm package registry.